francdomain/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. script to display first 10 lines of a file
 6. a script that displays the third line of a file
 7. a script that creates a file
+8. a script that writes into a file